 You should not try to fit as much information as possible into the resume.
 Follow the 3Ss – standard margins, standard spacing, and standard fonts.

-6. Have you got these sections, and in the right order?
+6. Do you have these sections, and are they in the right order?

 So, you are set to write your resume.
 Now, what sections should you actually add?

 There should be at least six sections in your resume.

 Your contact information at the top.
 It is highly recommended to put a phone number in your contact information, a phone you will actually answer, along with your email, and your LinkedIn profile.
 Your LinkedIn URL shouldn’t have a bunch of characters at the end, go into LinkedIn, adjust your settings, and personalize your URL.
 And, remember to keep it short!

 Next – no objective statement that will make you look a hundred years old.
 Instead, write a professional summary including your three biggest career highlights (preferably in two lines, three at the most per highlight) each of those as bullet points.